populse/mia_processes/docs/source/documentation/bricks/preprocess/mrtrix/DWIPreproc.rst

       ex. pair

-- *epi_corr* (a pathlike object or a string representing an existing file, optional) An additional image series consisting of spin-echo EPI images (typically b=0 volumes with opposing phase-direction) which is to be used exclusively by topup for estimating the inhomogeneity field (i.e. it will not form part of the output image series)
+- *se_epi_corr* (a pathlike object or a string representing an existing file, optional) An additional image series consisting of spin-echo EPI images (typically b=0 volumes with opposing phase-direction) which is to be used exclusively by topup for estimating the inhomogeneity field (i.e. it will not form part of the output image series)

+    If rpe_option is set to pair, the se_epi_corr image series contains one or more pairs of b=0 images with reversed phase encoding, the FIRST HALF of the volumes in the SE-EPI series must possess the same phase encoding as the input DWI series, while the second half are assumed to contain the opposite phase encoding direction but identical total readout time.

     ::